I am Isabel Sánchez H., a writer, an artist and a teacher.

 At the age of 7, my aunts gave me my first poetry book, which I memorized immediately and recited all the time.
 When I was 9, my aunts decided to give me a journal with blank pages, so that I would be the creator of my own verses.
 That was the beginning: since then, my entire biography is detailed in verse and prose: An Icy Inferno (2015) is the first selection of more than 4000 poems waiting to be chosen, and is a lyrical tour through the different stages of a fictional biography and an emotional exploration of their contradictions.
 The painting “Apocalypse of Dreams“, the cover of An Icy Inferno, completes the final poem under the same title.
 Presentation in the Excelentísimo Ayuntamiento of El Barco de Ávila on July 30, 2015, and in Midland Centennial Library in November, 2015.

-My first script, “Wanted” (2015) consists of a bilingual short film that denounces the excessive cult of cosmetics and the negative effect it exerts on self-esteem.
+My first script, “Wanted” (2015) consists of a bilingual short film that denounces the excessive cult of appearance and the negative effect it exerts on self-esteem.

 My second poetry book, Blue Rose (2017) is a dramatic poem that tells the legend of Celestia, a blue rose who was born from a Moon tear, and Jordán, a Don Juan who set his mind on her.
 At the same time, the Moon and the Sun have their particular affair, which irritates the vengeful sea.
 Book Reading at Midland Centennial Library in September, 2018 and Book sign at the 7th Annual Art Exhibition Gala of the Odessa Hispanic Art Association on October, 2018.